mqliang/kubernetes/cluster/caicloud-ansible/README.md

 **Note:**

-If deploying a caicloud stack in **private cloud environment**, we must set:
+If deploying a caicloud stack in **private cloud environment** and control machine is not master, then we need to set:
 ```
 DNS_HOST_NAME="caicloudstack"
 ```